Actinium-project/Actinium/test/README.md

 There are currently two sets of tests in this directory:

-- [functional](/test/functional) which test the functionality of litecoind and litecoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of litecoind and Actinium-qt by interacting with them through the RPC and P2P interfaces.
-- [util](/test/util) which tests the litecoin utilities, currently only litecoin-tx.
+- [util](/test/util) which tests the Actinium utilities, currently only Actinium-tx.

 The util tests are run as part of `make check` target.
 The functional tests are run by the travis continuous build process whenever a pull